A Must-Read If You Have Found a Homeless Cat

-We lend out humane traps for a refundable deposit, and when you pick it up you will be shown how to use it.
+We lend out humane traps once an appointment has been made.
+We require a refundable deposit.
+When you pick it up you will be shown how to use it.
 (We generally do not have the personnel to trap for you but please let us know if you need help with trapping.)

 Please note: If the cat has a noticeable ear tip (tip of the ear clipped) it is probably already fixed.